Spanish Grammar: Complete Beginner Guide (Everything You Need to Start Confidently)

 The Parts of Speech (Your Grammar Foundation)

 Every sentence in Spanish is built from the same 8 parts of speech.
 Learning these is like learning the color code for sentences — suddenly you can see how everything fits.
+I teach these before anything else because once you know what each word is doing, grammar stops being a guessing game.

 1. Nouns (Sustantivos)